Albert-Andrei/Planable/README.md

 ## **Overview**
 This is a **Next.js application** developed as part of the provided assignment.
 The application is built with a modular and scalable architecture to ensure maintainability and ease of further development.
 It was a lot of fun and I'm glad I finally got the chance to experiment with some things I've been wanting to try for a while in this project.
 Below is a breakdown of features, the application's folder structure and key components, and more useful info.
 But first, let's look into how to run the app locally

-_Note:_ Because of lack of time on my side I ended up rushing several aspects of the project, which led to some compromises and questionable decisions I normally try to avoid and.
+_Note:_ Because of lack of time on my side I ended up rushing several aspects of the project, which led to some compromises and questionable decisions I normally try to avoid.
 This might explain some of the messy code you may come across.
-Anyways, I'd be happy to walk you through my decisions if we have the chance to discuss them.
+Anyway, I'd be happy to walk you through my decisions if we have the chance to discuss them.

 ## **How to Run the app**